dari09/ECSE3038_lab1/readme.md

 The second value passed as argument should tell the function whether the condition should calculated in degrees celcius or degrees fahrenheit.

-Why did the thermometer leave the Antartica?
+Why did the thermometer apply for scholarships?
 To get some degrees!

 ----------------------------------------------------------------------------------------------